HIPS/neural-fingerprint/README.md

 ## How to install

-Just run `pip install deepmolecule`
+Just run `pip install neuralfingerprint`

 ## Authors